Xola-lab/PRODIGY-DS-01/Task-01/README.md

 - Pie chart for gender distribution.
 - Stacked and standard bar charts for age and gender distribution.

-**Interactivity**: Added year selectors and province filters for an engaging user experience.
+**Interactivity**: Added a year selector and province filter for an engaging user experience.

 ## Insights & Implications